spiral/docs/http/flow.md

 ![Scoping](https://raw.githubusercontent.com/spiral/guide/master/resources/scopes.png)

-For example, instance of `\Spiral\Auth\ContextInterface` will be accessible ONLY inside `AuthMiddleware` which gives you power to create own domain logic without direct associated with PSR-7 classes.
+For example, instance of `\Spiral\Auth\ContextInterface` will be accessible ONLY inside `AuthMiddleware` which gives you power to create own domain logic without direct association with PSR-7 classes.

 ## How HttpDispatcher works
 HttpDispatcher has 3 notable methods we would like to check due they define our application backbone flow.